petervangalen/MAESTER-2021/README.md

 [201203_TenX_K562_clones.R](2_Downstream_analyses/201203_TenX_K562_clones.R)

 #### 3. Patient 10 Diagnosis
-These scripts were used to visualize UMAPs, identify informative variants, generate a heatmap of variant allele frequencies, and assess cell type proportions in cells from the uninvolved bone marrow from Patient 10 when he was diagnosed with BPDCN:\
+These scripts were used to analyze cells from the uninvolved bone marrow of Patient 10 (aka BPDCN712) when he was diagnosed with BPDCN.
+This includes UMAP visualization, identification of informative variants, generating a heatmap of variant allele frequencies, and assessing cell type proportions:\
 [210123_BPDCN712_UMAP.R](2_Downstream_analyses/210123_BPDCN712_UMAP.R)\
 [210124_Variants_Of_Interest.R](2_Downstream_analyses/210124_Variants_Of_Interest.R)\
 [210204_LineageBias.R](2_Downstream_analyses/210204_LineageBias.R)